View Space: Learning Representation across Arbitrary Graphs: Experiments

 Remarkably, RGVT with both predictors outperforms all 12 \acp{GNN} on average, as shown in \Cref{tbl:GNN_summary}.
 Moreover, RGVT with the MLP predictor surpasses the best-performing \ac{GNN}, UniMP \citep{shi2021masked}, by an average margin of +3.30\%.
-This demonstrates that \revised{fully inductive} graph knowledge in the view space can match or even exceed the dataset-specific knowledge obtained by \acp{GNN}.
-It also indicates that feature-space transformations are not essential for understanding graph—\emph{graph view transformation} (GVT) provides a powerful alternative.
+This demonstrates that \revised{fully inductive} view-space knowledge can match or even exceed the dataset-specific knowledge of supervised \acp{GNN}.
+It suggests that feature transformations are not essential for understanding graphs---\emph{graph view transformation} (GVT) provides a powerful alternative.

 Finally, a Wilcoxon signed-rank test (\Cref{sec:wilcoxon_test}) further confirms the statistical significance of RGVT over each \ac{GNN} across 28 datasets ($p < 0.05$), with GPRGNN \citep{chienadaptive} as the only exception ($p = 0.07$).
-Complete results are provided in \Cref{tbl:graphany_full}.
+Complete per-dataset results are provided in \Cref{tbl:graphany_full}.